Trekking to K2 (Chogori Peak)

 This outing combines a trek up to K2 base camp and China cultural exploration.

-We will trek along rivers, over a 16,000-foot pass, and up to the K2 Glacier.
+We will trek along rivers, 4,870 m Aghil pass, and up to Yengisogat glacier and

-This hike is very strenuous, but camels will haul your overnight gear, food, so
+Crown peak.
+This trek is very strenuous, but camels will haul your overnight

-you carry only a small daypack.
-You will ride a camel across one or more rivers.
+gear, food, so you carry only a small daypack.
+You will ride a camel across one

-The route is one of the most unspoiled and least visited parts of the entire
+or more rivers.
+The route is one of the most unspoiled and least visited parts

-Himalayas.
-The mighty Shagskam river drains the waters flowing north from the
+of the entire Karakoram.
+The mighty Shagskam river drains the waters flowing

-great Karakoram peaks and carves a deep channel through the mountainous
+north from the great Karakoram peaks and carves a deep channel through the

-landscape.
-The valleys here are at a much lower altitude than those on the
+mountainous landscape.
+The valleys here are at a much lower altitude than those

-Pakistan side of the range, giving a far greater vertical height gain to the
+on the Pakistan side of the range, giving a far greater vertical height gain to

-Karakorum Mountains range both high peak and pure and quiet lake.
-The landscape
+the Karakorum Mountains range both high peak and pure and quiet lake.
+The

 During our journey to K2, we also will visit the Kashgar, the most attraction in